THIS ARTICLE HAS BEEN UPDATED FIVE TIMES IN AUGUST, 2019, JANUARY, 2020, DECEMBER 2020 AND FEBRUARY, 2021. ALL NEW CHANGES ARE BOLDED.

-During the process of collecting public comment, DOT has permitted the airlines to specify what type of animals they will allow as emotional support animals and those they will not.
+During the process of collecting public comment, DOT permitted the airlines to specify what type of animals they will allow as emotional support animals and those they will not.
 An airline group, Airlines for America, is suggesting that service animals be defined as “trained dogs that perform a task or work for an individual with a disability,” which would eliminate untrained emotional support animals from flying under the ACAA.
 This is the definition that the ACAA has now adopted. the definitions which is aligned with the Americans with Disabilities Act, specifically defines this classification as dogs and miniature horses* only.
 Cats, and other animals are no longer offer protections under this act.

-Some of the other changes that are being considered include policies that would distinguish between different types of animals, whether or not that they will need to travel in pet carriers, whether to limit the number of animals allowed per passenger, ease of reservations and booking for trained service animals. liability for damage caused by service animals, and whether to require all service animals have been trained to behave in a public setting.
+Some of the other changes that were considered include policies that would distinguish between different types of animals, whether or not that they will need to travel in pet carriers, whether to limit the number of animals allowed per passenger, ease of reservations and booking for trained service animals. liability for damage caused by service animals, and whether to require all service animals be trained to behave in a public setting.

 UPDATE: August 8, 2019

 The Department of Transportation has issued a clarification to the ACAA in response to airline restrictions made for ESAs.
 The DOT rulings addressed the following points:

 - Airlines cannot discriminate against certain breeds of ESAs (as Delta did against Pit Bulls)

 - Airlines cannot dictate the duration of the flight that ESAs would be allowed.

 - Airlines must allow up to 3 assistance animals per passenger, however they can limit the number of ESAs to one.

 - Airlines must allow miniature horses as service animals on their flights.
 (This is not a new rule.)